 Art 1 is a first-year foundation course that introduces formal design tools and media through the use of process-based strategies.
 Extensive ideation practices, awareness of emerging visual language, informed innovation, and energized creativity are folded into an inspiring, multimedia art studio.
-Art 1 is a prerequisite for Art 2, Digital Media, Ceramics, and Photography 1.
+Art 1 is a prerequisite for Art 2, Digital Media, and Ceramics.

 This entry-level course explores the hand-built engineering of ceramic sculpture, wheel-thrown form, surface application, and design.
 Students develop an understanding of the structural nature of clay and how to successfully create content-driven work in this pliable and culturally rich medium.
 Our studio is equipped with kick-wheel and electric pottery wheels, and various types of hand-building equipment aid in the creation of ceramic sculpture.